 The triadic approach of complementarity, contradiction and conundrum in co-supervision demonstrates how these elements effectively represent the complex role interactions and tensions in doctoral supervision relationships.
-Our research shows conflict in co-supervision could lead to intellectual growth and new institutional practices.
+Our research shows that conflict in co-supervision can lead to intellectual growth and the development of new institutional practices.
 This approach focuses on the productive potential inherent in these difficulties rather than viewing them as problems to be solved.